eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

 ## Examples:
-These examples show recommended values for common registries.
-The following deployment registries are tested and verified with Codewind:
+These examples show recommended values for common registries and have been tested and verified for use with Codewind:

 - Docker Hub:
     - Address: `docker.io`
     - Namespace: `<namespace>`